brambozz/dotfiles/README.md

 As a mixer, I will use `pulsemixer` for now, but might also try `pamixer`, as it seems to be a bit simpler.

+# Color management

+For colors I use base16.
+Install the python builder via `pip install pybase16-builder`.
+Then update any templates or schemes through
+`pybase16 update -c`

 # scripts
 In the scripts directory there are a number of scripts.
 I make symbolic links to all of them in /usr/local/bin.